 In 2017 the MSA Trust reached 20 years of supporting people with MSA.

 In May 1997 Sarah Matheson and a group of close friends met to discuss the possibility of setting up a support group for people who had been diagnosed with MSA, Sarah had received her diagnosis in 1993.
-The rest, as they say is history and last year the Trust marked their 20th Anniversary.
+The rest, as they say is history and in 2017 the Trust marked their 20th Anniversary.